Best shares to buy now

 2. Open your account.
 You’ll need your ID, bank details and national insurance number.

-4. Search the platform for stock code: You can check out the table above for some inspiration
+5. Search for the stock you want to buy now: You can check out the table above for some inspiration

 6. Buy your chosen shares.
+Create an order to buy shares and choose how much you want to invest.
 It’s that simple.

 The whole process can take as little as 15 minutes.